karthik1609/car_insurance_claims_ai_agent/options.md

 * **Coordination:** The **Reasoner agent** waits until it receives both the structured data from DocAg and the docs from RetrAg.
 Once it has them, it forms the combined context for LLM.
 * **Dynamic Model Choice:** Reasoner delegates to **Router** to pick a model.
 The diagram shows an `alt` with two branches: one where GPT-3.5 is used (for a low complexity case) and one where GPT-4 is used (for a high complexity case).
 (We omit Phi-3 here for simplicity – it could be another branch for ultra-simple cases.)
 * **LLM Response:** The chosen model returns an answer which the Router hands back to Reasoner.
 * **Safety Check:** Reasoner passes the answer to SafetyAg.
 SafetyAg invokes **Content Safety** (CS) to scan the text.
 If content is fine and all business rules pass, it proceeds.
-If not, there’s an `opt` (optional) section: the case is escalated to **Human**.
+If not, there's an `opt` (optional) section: the case is escalated to **Human**.
 The human reviews, then provides an approved answer.
 * **Finalization:** SafetyAg sends the final vetted answer to Reasoner.
 Reasoner then responds to the API call via APIM.
 The user receives the JSON as usual.

 **Notable Points in Sequence:**

-* The sequence confirms that from the user’s perspective, the parallelization and internal routing are transparent; they still get a single response, likely slightly faster than Approach 1 due to concurrency.
+* The sequence confirms that from the user's perspective, the parallelization and internal routing are transparent; they still get a single response, likely slightly faster than Approach 1 due to concurrency.
 * The **Model Router** branch ensures that if, for example, the claim was simple, GPT-3.5 handled it entirely (saving cost).
 If it was complex, GPT-4 was used (ensuring quality at higher cost).
 This automatic decision happens within milliseconds based on prompt analysis or predefined triggers (like number of damages).
 * If a **human review** occurred, it obviously introduces more latency (could be minutes or hours if offline).
 This is typically for exceptional cases.
 * Throughout the sequence, all calls (Vis, OCR, Search, OpenAI) are **within Azure**.
-There is no call to any external provider or service – thus fulfilling the “fully on Azure” requirement.
+There is no call to any external provider or service – thus fulfilling the "fully on Azure" requirement.

 **Functionality Preservation:** Every function from the original system is accounted for: